gfkpth/nominal_person/README.md

 # Introduction

-This repository contains a database with syntactic data on >100 languages with a focus on properties relating to the phenomenon of *(ad)nominal person*.
-One common form of *nominal person* are personal pronouns forming co-constituents of a co-referring nominal expression as in English *we linguists*.
+This repository contains a database with syntactic data on >100 languages with a focus on properties relating to the phenomenon of (ad)nominal person.
+One common form of nominal person are personal pronouns forming co-constituents of a co-referring nominal expression as in English *we linguists*.

 More detailed information on relevant phenomena and the range of cross-linguistic variation can be found in [Höhn (2020)](https://doi.org/10.5334/gjgl.1121) and [Höhn (2024)](https://doi.org/10.1515/lingty-2023-0080) as well as [my dissertation](https://ling.auf.net/lingbuzz/003618).
 If you use this data, I'd appreciate it if you'd let me know.
 It's not a strict requirement, but I'm curious.
 If you are a linguist interested in (ad)nominal person and struggle with using this database, feel free to get in touch.